OwenLewis/MatlabTutorial/README.md

 Effectively, those variable names are completely internal to the function named "solve_matrix".
 This is actually one of the major advantages to functions as opposed to scripts.
 * The numerical result is the same as our example script, but the name is different.
-This is because our last command assigned the name ``foo`` to whatever the output of the function "solve_matrix".
+This is because our last command assigned the name ``foo`` to the output of the function "solve_matrix".
 The internal workings of the function (and thus the variable named ``x``) are completely obscured.
 Think of functions as a black box.
 Input goes in, output comes out, and we have no knowedge of their internal workings when we call them from the Command Window.